joo-jpg/in-the-cloud/README.md

 # website
-This repo is a test site used for troubleshooting.
+This repo is a test site used for frontend tricks only.